 By Brad Ferland

-Brad Ferland, a resident of St. Albans Town, is president of the Vermont Energy Partnership (www.vtep.org), a Montpelier-based coalition of more than 90 businesses, labor organizations, individuals and economic development organizations committed to policies of safe, clean, affordable and reliable power in Vermont.
+Brad Ferland, of St. Albans, is president of the Vermont Energy Partnership, a coalition of businesses, labor organizations, individuals and economic development organizations committed to policies of safe, clean, affordable and reliable power in Vermont.
 Entergy is a VTEP member.